Irish Castles for Sale in Ireland

 Located in beautiful pastureland near Craughwell, County Galway, Strongford Castle was built in the 15th century by the wealthy de Burgos family, direct descendants of William the Conqueror.
 Two gargoyles snarl at every visitor that comes through the arched doorway.
 Once inside, be cautious of the "murder hole" in the ceiling above the entryway, the hole through which inhabitants could drop dangerous substances or heavy missiles on the enemy who came through their doorway.
 The galley kitchen is accessible from the front hallway, outfitted with a modern sink and countertop.

 As you continue to explore, you will notice that all the interior walls are whitewashed stone, and small slit windows give a narrow view of the scenery outside.
 On the ground floor, the great hall is warmed by a wood stove and well-lit by a chandelier.
-A long winding stone stairway leads upstairs, where the lordly master bedroom awaits in all its regality: dark wood crossbeams above small slit windows, red deal floor, expansive space in every direction, and, wonder of wonders, a shower in the turret.
+A long winding stone staircase leads upstairs, where the lordly master bedroom awaits in all its regality: dark wood crossbeams above small slit windows, red deal floor, expansive space in every direction, and, the wonder of wonders, a shower in the turret.

 Rumor has it that the asking price is €650,000 but you should contact the agent, Helen Cassidy, for more info if you're interested.